visualdoj/pubforth/docs/news/initial.md

 pubforth prog.fs

-        Interprets Forth program from prog.fs
+        Interprets Forth program prog.fs
 ```

 ## Backends

-To produce a source code for backend, backend name and output file should be provided:
+To produce a source code for a backend, backend name and output file name should be provided:

 ```
 pubforth prog.fs --backend pascal -o prog.pas